PrimeDominus/crypto-qrcode/README.md

 # crypto-qrcode

-Combines elemnts of https://github.com/spothq/cryptocurrency-icons and https://github.com/man15h/vue-cryptoicon to create QR codes with coloured icons in the middle.
+Combines elements of https://github.com/spothq/cryptocurrency-icons and https://github.com/man15h/vue-cryptoicon to create QR codes with coloured icons in the middle.

 ## To do